designstem/projects/spirals/index.md

 <f-link to="https://spiralsdesignstem.files.wordpress.com/2018/10/what-is-geogebra.pdf">Short introduction to Geogebra</f-link> (pdf)

-In our example Geogebra will be used as a practicing tool for creating 3D spirals.
+In our example, Geogebra will be used as a practicing tool for creating 3D spirals.

 -